eddupont/Ducky-Scripts/macOS/payloads/Library/Sprank/HiddenPhotoFolder/README.md

-# Hidden Photo Folder
+# Hidden photo folder

 ### Description:
 Create a hidden directory and download in it a collection of "NFTW" pictures.
+Target uses French GUI & keyboard

 ### Details:
 | Author   | Édouard Dupont |